Negotiation outcome a major step forward for RCEP, India's position respected and understood: PM Lee

 Issues on market access as well as some “technicalities” had meant that India did not agree to the deal, said Mr Lee.

-The 16-nation RCEP accounts for a third of global gross domestic product and nearly half the world's population.
+The 16-nation RCEP would have accounted for a third of global gross domestic product and nearly half the world's population.

 New impetus to complete what could be the world's largest trade deal has come from the US-China trade war, which has helped knock regional economic growth to its lowest in five years.